6.1 Legal Requirements

 6.2.1 Australian Dangerous Goods (ADG)

 Dangerous goods covered under the Australian Code for the Transport of Goods by Road and Rail (ADG Code) must be segregated into their classes and sub-risk categories.
-The Material Safety Data Sheet (MSDS) contains reference to safe storage and handling methods.
+The Safety Data Sheet (SDS) contains reference to safe storage and handling methods.

 Dangerous goods must be stored in accordance with all relevant local and State regulations including Toowoomba Regional Council regulations and the Queensland Work Health and Safety Regulation 2011.
 The ADG Code requires different classes of dangerous goods to be carried in separate vehicles, the University must ensure the different classes are stored in separate depots or the following distance apart at the workplace: